Miss World: Puerto Rico 2021 and impact of the COVID-19 pandemic

 The edition was originally scheduled for the end of 2020 but postponed indefinitely due to the global COVID-19 pandemic.
-On March 8, 2021, the date was set for December 16, 2021.
+On 8 March 2021, the date was set for 16 December 2021.
 The threat of the Omicron variant had already been detected in some parts of the world during the pre-pageant activities, as the disease started swept across the island.
-On December 14, Miss World Indonesia Carla Yules tested positive for COVID-19.
+On 14 December, Miss World Indonesia Carla Yules tested positive for COVID-19.
 As a precaution, her roommate Miss World India Manasa Varanasi and five others were classified as suspected cases.
 Miss World Organization chair Julia Morley confirmed that the delegates were isolated and quarantined and would not be onstage for the final show if they did not produce a negative PCR test.
-On December 15, the Puerto Rico Department of Health confirmed 17 positive cases for COVID-19 related to the Miss World pageant activities, including contestants and technical personnel.
-On December 16, it was announced that Miss World Malaysia Lavanya Sivaji had tested positive for COVID-19.
+On 15 December, the Puerto Rico Department of Health confirmed 17 positive cases for COVID-19 related to the Miss World pageant activities, including contestants and technical personnel.
+On 16 December, it was announced that Miss World Malaysia Lavanya Sivaji had tested positive for COVID-19.
 She was required to be isolated for 10 days and not permitted onstage during the finals.
-The finale, originally slated for December 16, was postponed.
-During a December 16 Puerto Rico Department of Health press conference, epidemiologist Melissa Marzán confirmed 15 staff and 23 contestant positive cases associated with Miss World.
+The finale, originally slated for 16 December, was postponed.
+During a 16 December Puerto Rico Department of Health press conference, epidemiologist Melissa Marzán confirmed 15 staff and 23 contestant positive cases associated with Miss World.
 She added that pageant organizers, not the island's authorities, decided to postpone.
-The rescheduled 70th Miss World pageant took place on March 16, 2022, at Puerto Rico's José Miguel Agrelot Coliseum.
+The rescheduled 70th Miss World pageant took place on 16 March 2022, at Puerto Rico's Coca-Cola Music Hall.